simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Setting 'privacypolicy' in metadata-files will be removed in a future release.
 It was only used by the consent-module, which supports UIInfo's PrivacyStatementURL.
     See https://simplesamlphp.org/docs/stable/simplesamlphp-metadata-extensions-ui on how to configure this.
+  * The use of the PHP memcache-extension was deprecated in favour of memcached-extension.
+    The former is considered abandoned and it's safe use can no longer be guaranteed.

 ## Version 1.17.5